greenhamsam/slate/source/includes/_transactions.md

     "fees": {
       "debitOrCredit": "debit",
       "amount": 0.4,
-      "denomination": "GBP",
+      "denomination": "GBP"
     }, // Would fees not just be built into our quoted price?
     "trade": {
       "id": 10239201 // There is a related outgoing GBP transaction },
+    "bankAccount": {
-    "bankAccount": { // Does this rather belong under Trades?
+      // Does this rather belong under Trades?
 In its own database?
       "bank": "FNB",
       "branch": 2392002,
       "accountNumber": 293938393093,